Job Description Best Practices

 - Improve current systems and financial procedures to determine areas for growth

-What are the different types of accountants?
+What are the types of accountants?

-When hiring an accountant, it’s important to understand the specific kind of accountant you need for your business.
+When hiring an accountant, it’s important to understand the specific kind of accountant you require for your business.
 Here are some of the most common types and levels of accountants to help you find one that meets your needs:

 - Staff accountant: A mid-level accountant who is typically employed full-time at a company to take care of accounting tasks.
-Usually works under the supervision of a financial controller or CPA.

 Where to find accountants